gopay-bootcamp/crud-toy/README.md

 Build the proto file -:

 `protoc --go_out=. --go_opt=paths=source_relative  ./procProto/process.proto`

 `protoc --go-grpc_out=. --go-grpc_opt=requireUnimplementedServers=false  ./procProto/process.proto`

+To enable and disable Grpc server-:

+* Go to the config file `config.yml`, find the field called `grpcEnabled` and set that to `true` or `false` as needed

-To run the server -:
+To run the http server -:

 `_output/bin/server start`

+To run the grpc server -:

+`_output/bin/server grpcStart`

 To run the client -: